-During the stay, guests may receive Voicemail through SSAM application, which provides a customizable greeting message, an interactive menu in five languages, and turns the phone Message Waiting Indicator (MWI) on when there are new messages.
+During the stay, guests may receive voice message through Imagicle VoiceMail application, which provides a customizable greeting message, an interactive menu in six languages, and turns the phone Message Waiting Indicator (MWI) on when there are new messages.

 Guests can listen to the messages by pressing the Messages button on the room phone.

 Guests are also allowed to protect their messages with a PIN and customize the greeting message.

 At check-out, all voicemail messages are deleted and greeting message is restored to the default.